 Best Uses: Extended and rugged use.
 Camping, fishing, hunting.

 In OutdoorGearLab reviews, sometimes a product or subset of products stands clearly apart from the rest.
-Coolers are exactly this way.
+Yeti coolers are exactly this way.
 This category that, on the surface, is just a collection of insulating boxes, can be clearly and cleanly divided in two.
-There’s most coolers, and then there’s the high-end class.
-The Editors Choice Yeti Tundra 45 and Pelican 45 Elite represent this high-end class.
+There's most coolers, and then there's the high-end class.
+The Editors Choice Tundra 45 and Pelican 45 Elite represent this high-end class.
 In many ways, these two high-end designs we tested are very similar.
 They basically insulate to the same degree, have a similar ratio of internal volume to external dimensions, and are both very durable in overall structure and hardware.
 However, in portability they greatly differ.
-The Yeti is far lighter and more compact around the lid.
-The Yeti weighs ten pounds less than the Pelican and the overall shape, including the lid, is rectangular and rounded.
-The Pelican has bulky protruding handles and a lid area that “overhangs” the rest of the box.
-The more compact and clean form factor earned the Yeti the nod as our Editors Choice.
+The Tundra is far lighter and more compact around the lid.
+It weighs ten pounds less than the Pelican and the overall shape, including the lid, is rectangular and rounded.
+The Pelican has bulky protruding handles and a lid area that "overhangs" the rest of the box.
+The more compact and clean form factor earned it the nod as our Editors Choice.

 Compare top rated competitors side-by-side >

 In 2006, Yeti started selling their paradigm shifting Tundra coolers.
 The whole business has taken notice.
 The Tundra 45 we tested is a rock-solid, simple piece of high-end insulating machinery.

 This insulates very well.
 The thick walls, tight-fitting lid, and white exterior serve to significantly slow heat transmission.
 In our head-to-head testing, the Tundra scored best of all.
 In extended usage in the deserts and beaches of the American west, it kept ice for days and days.
 In fact, one block of ice, in the wildly fluctuating temperatures of Indian Creek, Utah, lasted over 10 days.